Calycosin (Astragalus Isoflavone · Phytoestrogenic · Immunomodulatory)

 Frequently Asked Questions — Calycosin

-Is calycosin the primary bioactive in Astragalus root?
+Is calycosin the primary bioactive in Astragalus or secondary to the polysaccharides?

 Claim-strength scale – High = multiple human RCTs; Moderate = limited trials or strong preclinical convergence; Emerging = early-stage lab or animal data.